 The bustling shop features pixelated mosaic tiling, bold, primary colours and dishes named after the group’s favourite classic video games.
-It is the brainchild of chef Shayne McCallum and Alan Sam (both of Captain Melville) and Sam’s high-school mate, Long Tran.
+It is the brainchild of chef Shayne McCallum, Alan Sam and Sam’s high-school mate, Long Tran.
 8bit is a nostalgic ode to the fish ‘n’ chip shop, with arcade machines – as well as the video games of their youth – squeezed into the corners.

 In addition to burgers made with beef, fried chicken and crumbed mushroom, the kitchen serves all manner of classic artery-cloggers: fries, shakes, dogs, tater tots and soft-serve.
 And there’s an arcade machine with something like 500 games on it.

 The facade of 8bit is a sign of the times; the old, Vietnamese lettering is peeling away and 8bit’s patterned burger logo is freshly pasted over the top.
 This dedicated burger shop is a first for the suburb that is already blessed with its share of cheap-and-cheerful food.

 There is also a range of canned beers and soft drinks – another nod to fish ‘n’ chip shops – such as Dr. Pepper, Mountain Goat and American craft producer Sierra Nevada.

 The CBD store has the same menu, but with the addition of soft serve.
 Its fit-out is also a bit sleeker: instead of peeling paint and exposed brick, there are polished terrazzo tiles on the floors and clean, blue-and-yellow, Nintendo-inspired graphics on the walls.
 The CBD spot is good for takeaway, too.